Southeast Asia: Spread of Islam

 Islam began to make contacts with Southeast Asia in the eighth-century CE, when the Umayyads established trade with the region via sea routes.
 However its spread into the region happened centuries later.
 In the 11th century, a turbulent period occurred in the history of Maritime Southeast Asia.
 The Indian Chola navy crossed the ocean and attacked the Srivijaya kingdom of Sangrama Vijayatungavarman in Kadaram (Kedah); the capital of the powerful maritime kingdom was sacked and the king was taken captive.
 Along with Kadaram, Pannai in present-day Sumatra and Malaiyur and the Malayan peninsula were attacked too.
 Soon after that, the king of Kedah Phra Ong Mahawangsa became the first ruler to abandon the traditional Hindu faith, and converted to Islam with the Sultanate of Kedah established in 1136.
 Samudera Pasai converted to Islam in 1267, the King of Malacca Parameswara married the princess of Pasai, and the son became the first sultan of Malacca.
 Soon, Malacca became the center of Islamic study and maritime trade, and other rulers followed suit.
 Indonesian religious leader and Islamic scholar Hamka (1908–1981) wrote in 1961: "The development of Islam in Indonesia and Malaya is intimately related to a Chinese Muslim, Admiral Zheng He."

 There are several theories to the Islamization process in Southeast Asia.
 Another theory is trade.
-The expansion of trade among West Asia, India and Southeast Asia helped the spread of the religion as Muslim traders from Southern Yemen (Hadramout) brought Islam to the region with their large volume of trade.
+The expansion of trade among West Asia, India, and Southeast Asia helped the spread of the religion as Muslim traders from South Arabia (Hadhramaut) brought Islam to the region with their large volume of trade.
 Many settled in Indonesia, Singapore, and Malaysia.
 This is evident in the Arab-Indonesian, Arab-Singaporean, and Arab-Malay populations who were at one time very prominent in each of their countries.
 Finally, the ruling classes embraced Islam and that further aided the permeation of the religion throughout the region.
 The ruler of the region's most important port, Malacca Sultanate, embraced Islam in the 15th century, heralding a period of accelerated conversion of Islam throughout the region as Islam provided a positive force among the ruling and trading classes.
 Gujarati Muslims played a pivotal role in establishing Islam in Southeast Asia.

-Trade and colonisation
+Trade and colonization

 Trade among Southeast Asian countries has a long tradition.
 The consequences of colonial rule, struggle for independence, and in some cases war influenced the economic attitudes and policies of each country.